 I’ve written numerous times about how joining a Toastmasters club can help your career based on what you learn from going through the program.
-However, not everyone is interested in joining a speaking club and not everyone’s goals involve communication skills.
+However, not everyone is interested in joining a speaking club.
+Also, not everyone’s goals involve communication skills.
 The good news is that there are hundreds of clubs out there for every interest.
 You can find clubs for hobbies on topics such as sewing, reading (book clubs), chess, cribbage, car enthusiast and even video games.
 There are clubs that focus on business or political issues as well as public service.
 And there are clubs that are community focused that can focus on anything from improving a neighborhood to planning statewide events.
 My point is that there’s a club for practically every interest and most of these clubs (unless it’s something bizarre such as a fetish club) can give you an opportunity to move ahead with your job or business.

 The great thing about clubs is that your involvement is the perfect win-win situation.
 The club wins because volunteers help run the club and provide the benefits to the members.
 The volunteer wins because he or she gets experience that otherwise might not be available to him or her with their current job.
 This experience falls into several categories and depending on the club and the position, not all of them may be present.